KRISWIU/cs326-final-tet/docs/milestone2.md

 All methods will return JSON objects with information about the request.
 In the event of failure or something not existing, an empty JSON object will be returned instead.

 Common parameters:
-- artwork - Unique identifier for each artwork in the database.
+- artwork - integer artwork id.
+Unique for each artwork.
-- user - Unique ID for each user.
+- user - string username for each user.
+Unique.
-- list - list ID.
-Note that this is attached to each user, so each list has a single ID, but that ID is not unique across users.
+- list - string username for this list.
+Unqiue for each user.
-- tag - tag ID.
-One for each tag.
+- tag - integer tag ID.
+Unique for each tag.

 # Endpoints